 The Symposium brings urban sketchers from around the globe to one city.
 A programme of workshops and talks is organised with top artists who consider themselves urban sketchers who teach on a variety of subjects.

-The event takes place in a different city around the world each year.
+The event takes place in different cities around the world each year.
 The very first symposium was in 2010 and was hosted in Portland, Oregon, USA.

-The most recent symposium at the time of writing (2020) should have been in Hong Kong but unfortunately due to protests and fears for the safety of holding such an event, it had to be cancelled.
+The symposium in 2020 should have been in Hong Kong but unfortunately due to protests and fears for the safety of holding such an event, it had to be cancelled.
 Little did we know the Covid-19 pandemic was around the corner and so it sadly would have been cancelled anyway.